interlay/interbtc-spec/btcrelay-spec/docs/source/intro/architecture.rst

 ======================

 BTC-Relay is a component / module of the BTC Parachain.
-It's main functionality is verification and storage of Bitcoin block headers, as well as verification of Bitcoin transaction inclusion proofs.
+Its main functionality is verification and storage of Bitcoin block headers, as well as verification of Bitcoin transaction inclusion proofs.
-Below, we provide an overview of it's components, as well as relevant actors - offering references to the full specification contained in the rest of this document.
+Below, we provide an overview of its components, as well as relevant actors - offering references to the full specification contained in the rest of this document.

 .. figure:: ../figures/architecture.png
     :alt: BTC Parachain architecture diagram